-“This book should be essential reading for all who commission, design, manage, and use buildings—indeed anyone who is interested in a healthy environment.”
+“This book should be essential reading for all who commission, design, manage, and use buildings—indeed anyone who is interested in a healthy environment.”—Norman Foster

 Ever feel tired during a meeting?
-That’s because most offices and conference rooms are not bringing in enough fresh air.
+That’s because most conference rooms are not bringing in enough fresh air.
 When that door opens, it literally breathes life back into the room.
 But there is a lot more acting on your body that you can’t feel or see.
-From our offices and homes to our schools and hospitals, the indoor spaces where we work, learn, play, eat, and heal have an outsized influence on our performance and wellbeing.
-They affect our creativity, focus, and problem-solving ability and can make us sick—dragging down profits in the process.
+From our offices and homes to schools, hospitals, and restaurants, the indoor spaces where we work, learn, play, eat, and heal have an outsized impact on our performance and well-being.
+They affect our creativity, focus, and problem-solving ability and can make us sick—jeopardizing our future and dragging down profits in the process.